 The owner told me that they plant the corn on a grid system with the rows planted in 30 inch swaths.
 They plant the field north to south and then go back and plant it again east to west.
 That makes the rows come up like graph paper.
 Then when it was time to cut the maze out they used a grid drawing to determine where to cut the paths.
 The maze is hand cut, probably with a mower of some kind.

 Here is a view of the pumpkin field from the kiddy section of the corn maze.
+One of the farm's collection of John Deere tractors.
+Nice!

 They planted 10 varieties of pumpkins at the farm this year.
 It was interesting to see the different kinds available.
 Of course, I only wanted cool, weirdly colored and textured pumpkins.
 I can get plain orange ones at the grocery store.
 These were all priced by size, except for the really big ones, which they weigh before pricing.